 Intelligentsia is really the quintessential hipster LA coffee shop—and we get why.
-Tables and bar seats are usually available at all their well-designed locations, there's a smattering of great baked goods, as well as some home goods for sale.
-At both the Venice and Silver Lake locations, the outlets are as abundant as the man-buns.
+Tables and bar seats are usually available at all the well-designed locations, and there's a smattering of great baked goods, as well as some home goods for sale.
+At both the Venice and Silver Lake locations, the outlets are as abundant as the man buns.
 There's also an outpost in Pasadena.

 540 Rose Ave., Venice

 Not new to LA, but new to the West Side, Jeni’s new outpost on Rose is conviently adjacent to some of our favorite things: StretchLab, Moon Juice, and Café Gratitude, to name a few.
 If you haven’t already been, know that this ice cream shop excels at decadent and out-of-the-ordinary flavors: brambleberry crisp, churro, ylang ylang and fennel, Riesling poached pear sorbet, etc. Jeni’s started in Ohio, founded by Jeni Britton Bauer—James Beard award-winning author of Jeni’s Splendid Ice Creams at Home, and has since expanded to other cities.
 Photo: Caroline Juen